Expium/web-forms-for-jira/readme.md

     placeholder - The string that will be the placeholder text for text inputs

     maxlength - A number that becomes the maxlength for the text inputs

+    default - if provided, this will be used as the default value

 commonFields - An object whose fields are objects describing the JIRA fields that are common accross all the types of issues that this form will create.
 The name